Raii-Azevedo/Raii-Azevedo/README.md

 - 🛠 I have experience with Django, Python, HTML, CSS and JavaScript.
 - 📝 See my Linkedin: [RAISSA AZEVEDO](https://www.linkedin.com/in/raissa-azevedo-555893120/)
-- I'm currently studying concepts of Java e Typescript in order to start developing with React Js.
+- I'm currently studying concepts of JS and Typescript in order to start developing with React Js.

 Check it out some Projects that i've made: